raspberrypi/documentation/setup/README.md

 ## Troubleshooting

 For any issues during setup, search [the forums](https://www.raspberrypi.org/forums/) for a solution.
 If you cannot find one, please post your problem, providing as much detail as possible.

+## Note
+While working with raspberry pi devices keep in mind the which pi you are using. the raspberry pi A+ doesn't support wifi and additionally wifi adapters are attached to it.